-Used razor blades can transmit viruses such as hepatitis B, hepatitis C and HIV.
+Used razor blades can transmit viruses such as hepatitis B, hepatitis C and human immunodeficiency virus (HIV).
 To lower your risk, you should:

-- Avoid sharing personal razors or shaving blades with other people: - only use officially licensed barbers at designated centres and avoid street barbers. - Ask the barber to wash their hands before shaving you. - Check the barber is using a new disposable single-use razor or ask them to use your personal razor. - Avoid all other kinds of razors, including the ones when the blade is changed after every shave. - Dispose of razor blades safely after use in safety containers for sharps.
+avoid sharing personal razors or shaving blades with other people:

+- only use officially licensed barbers at designated

+centres and avoid street barbers

+ask the barber to wash their hands before shaving you

+check the barber is using a new disposable single-use razor or ask them to use your personal razor avoid all other kinds of razors, including the ones when the blade is changed after every shave dispose of razor blades safely after use in safety containers for sharps.